lpmichal45/hlmlease/README.md

 ## An Automated Newsletter Service

-newsletter is a python3 web service that allows users to subscribe to recieved automated daily email.
+hlmlease is a python3 back end for HLM Lease

 ### API Reference
 ~ /api/v1/register
-~ /api/v1/unsubscribe